cysouw/diathesis/text/c01_introduction.md

 #### Symmetrical subject diatheses {.unnumbered}

 Symmetrical diatheses involving the subject are rare in German.
 An ~~inversive [OBJ > SBJ > OBJ]~~ switches subject and object.
 This term is proposed by Malchukov [-@malchukov2015: 99-100] in reminiscence of the so-called 'inverse' marking found in Algonquian languages.
 An inversive diathesis is designated as a "symmetric conversive" by Kulikov [-@kulikov2011: 380].
-An example of an inversive is the diathesis between *wundern* 'to puzzle' and *bewundern* 'to admire' [@Next], see [@sec:preverb-accusative-inversive].
+An example of an inversive is the diathesis between *wundern* 'to puzzle' and *bewundern* 'to admire' [@next], see [@sec:preverb-accusative-inversive].

 :::ex
 a.
 Dein Verhalten wundert mich.
 b.
 Ich bewundere dein Verhalten.
 :::

 At the other extreme, a ~~commutative [Ø > SBJ > Ø]~~ complete removes the old subject and introduces a completely new role as subject.
 I propose this term on the basis of Lat. *commutare* 'exchange, replace'.
-A German example of such a diathesis is the *wissen + Partizip* construction [@Next], see [@sec:participle-wissen-commutative].
+A German example of such a diathesis is the *wissen + Partizip* construction [@next], see [@sec:participle-wissen-commutative].

 :::ex
 a.
 Das Archiv hebt den Nachlass auf.
 b.
 Ich weiß den Nachlass gut aufgehoben.
 :::

 The two other symmetrical diatheses in between the two extremes are even rarer.
 A ~~preposition inversive [PBJ > SBJ > PBJ]~~ is similar to an inversive, but the exchange is with a governed preposition.
-This is arguably attested in the diathesis between *strahlen* 'to shine' and *erstrahlen* 'to gleam' [@Next], see [@sec:prepositions-location-inversive].
+This is arguably attested in the diathesis between *strahlen* 'to shine' and *erstrahlen* 'to gleam' [@next], see [@sec:prepositions-location-inversive].

 :::ex
 a.
 Die Sonne strahlt auf das Haus.
 b.
 Das Haus erstrahlt in der Sonne.
 :::

-Finally, an example of an ~~adjunct commutative [ADJ > SBJ > ADJ]~~ is possibly attested with the verb *wimmeln* 'to swarm' [@Next], see [@sec:prepositions-subject-switch].
+Finally, an example of an ~~adjunct commutative [ADJ > SBJ > ADJ]~~ is possibly attested with the verb *wimmeln* 'to swarm' [@next], see [@sec:prepositions-subject-switch].

 :::ex
 a.
 Die Kinder wimmeln auf den Platz.